 We are a clinical-stage biopharmaceutical company with a limited operating history.
 Since our inception, we have incurred significant net losses, and we expect to continue to incur significant expenses and operating losses for the foreseeable future.
 Our net losses were \$6.0 million and \$13.5 million for the years ended December 31, 2018 and 2019, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$25.6 million.
+Our net losses were \$9.0 million and \$18.8 million for the nine months ended September 30, 2019 and 2020, respectively.
+As of September 30, 2020, we had an accumulated deficit of \$44.4 million.
 We have financed our operations with \$70.0 million in gross proceeds raised in our private placements of convertible preferred stock and convertible promissory notes.
 We have no products approved for commercialization and have never generated any revenue from product sales.

 We have devoted substantially all of our financial resources and efforts to the development of our clinical and preclinical product candidates and our LANCE platform, including conducting preclinical studies and clinical trials.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 We expect that it could be several years, if ever, before we have a commercialized product.
-Our net losses may fluctuate significantly from quarter to quarter and year to year.
+Our net losses may fluctuate significantly from guarter to guarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- conduct our ongoing and planned clinical trials of BT-11 and NX-13, as well as initiate and complete additional clinical trials; - pursue regulatory approval of BT-11 and NX-13 for the treatment of ulcerative colitis, or UC, and Crohn's disease; - · seek to discover and develop additional clinical and preclinical product candidates; - · scale up our clinical and regulatory capabilities; - establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval, including BT-11 and NX-13; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, manufacturing and scientific personnel;

-- add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.
+- conduct our ongoing and planned clinical trials of BT-11 and NX-13, as well as initiate and complete additional clinical trials; - pursue regulatory approval of BT-11 and NX-13 for the treatment of ulcerative colitis, or UC, and Crohn's disease; - seek to discover and develop additional clinical and preclinical product candidates; - · scale up our clinical and regulatory capabilities; - establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval, including BT-11 and NX-13; - · adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - · maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - · incur additional legal, accounting and other expenses in operating as a public company.